Saraya Ansar al-Sunnah: History

 The group was created on 1 February 2025 in Syria by Abu Aisha al-Shami, who had left Hay'at Tahrir al-Sham (HTS) after perceiving it to be lenient towards Shia Muslims and Alawites.
 The same day, it claimed responsibility for an attack that killed 12 Alawites in Arzah, and its fighters attacked Tell Dahab and killed five former security members of the Ba'athist government.
 They also claimed responsibility for the killing of 10 Shia villagers in Hama.
+The religious advisors of the militant group include Abu al-Fath al-Shami and Abu Sufyan al-Dimashqi, both being high ranking officials.

 The group stated that its sole motive was to continue the attacks until Shia Muslims and Alawites were fully "eliminated" from Syria or displaced to other countries.
 The group is decentralized with no formal headquarters.
 The group opposes the transitional government's efforts to pardon former members of the Ba'athist government.

 On 5 March 2025, Saraya Ansar al-Sunnah claimed to have set fires to forests in Qardaha, warning that it would target Alawites for crimes committed by the Ba'athist government.
 According to the Institute for the Study of War, "It is not clear whether the group is conducting these attacks itself or if it is falsely claiming security incidents."

 On 4 April 2025, Saraya Ansar al-Sunnah claimed to have killed an Alawite man and his relative in Safita, Tartus Governorate.
 A day later the group claimed an attack which killed a former National Defence Forces member in Homs Governorate, as well as kidnapping three Alawites from Sqoubin, Latakia Governorate in a separate attack.

 On 8 April 2025, Saraya Ansar al-Sunnah claimed that one of its members drove up to an Alawite civilian and shot him in the majority Alawite neighborhood of Wadi al Dahab in Homs, the group justified the attacks by claiming that the person was a "criminal" and affiliated with the former Ba'athist Government.

 On 9 April 2025 it stated that it killed 20 Alawites over the past week, with the Institute for the Study of War comparing its rhetoric to the "ideology of al-Qaeda and ISIS".

 On 9 May, Saraya Ansar al-Sunnah assassinated a former National Defense Forces commander in the al-Waer neighborhood of Homs City.
 The slain commander was known for his efforts to organize a military defense of Homs City against HTS before the fall of the Assad regime in December 2024.
 In a separate attack, Saraya Ansar al-Sunnah also assassinated a Shia Assad regime fighter for his association with Liwa al-Quds in the al-Mashad neighborhood of Aleppo city.